ethereum/go-ethereum/cmd/clef/extapi_changelog.md

 ### 6.1.0

-The API-method `account_signGnosisTx` was added.
+The API-method `account_signGnosisSafeTx` was added.
 This method takes two parameters, `[address, safeTx]`.
 The latter, `safeTx`, can be copy-pasted from the gnosis relay.
 For example:

 ```
 {
   "jsonrpc": "2.0",
-  "method": "account_signGnosisTx",
+  "method": "account_signGnosisSafeTx",
   "params": ["0xfd1c4226bfD1c436672092F4eCbfC270145b7256",
     {
       "safe": "0x25a6c4BBd32B2424A9c99aEB0584Ad12045382B3",